 How will you Raven?

 Student life at Franklin Pierce University extends far beyond the classroom.
 At our Rindge Campus, we provide extensive opportunities for our Ravens to engage, excel, and lead.
-From Residential Life and Student Government to our very own student-volunteer Fire Department, campus-based clubs and organizations reflect Franklin Pierce’s emphasis on shaping well-rounded students who understand the value of service and civic engagement.
+From Residential Life and Student Government to Health Sciences Club, campus-based organizations reflect Franklin Pierce’s emphasis on shaping well-rounded students who understand the value of service and civic engagement.

 Get Involved in Campus Life!

 The options are limitless and the choice is yours!
 Find a club or organization that meets your interests, or start one of your own.
-Join an off-campus trip to a live performance, professional sporting or cultural event.
-Or stay closer to home and take advantage of numerous outdoor activities on our 1,200-acre Campus.
+Join an off-campus trip to a local event.
+Or stay closer to home and take advantage of numerous on-campus events, sporting events or outdoor activities on our 1,200-acre Campus.
 Regardless of how you get involved, you’ll be part of a small, supportive community that offers big-time opportunities.Learn More

 Built by Franklin Pierce students in the 1970s, this rustic building was first designed as a warming hut for students enjoying skiing and snow tubing.
 The upper level is comfortably furnished and equipped with a wood stove, high speed internet, cable TV and DVD/VCR.
 Downstairs houses a bouldering (rock climbing) cave.
 Students are welcome any time to study, socialize, hold meetings or just relax.